-You may also want to tell the friend or sibling that a specific toy or book is too special to your child and ask what item your child would be happy to share.
+You may also want to tell the friend or sibling that a specific toy or book is too special to your child and ask what item your child would be happy to share instead.

 Finally, don’t force the issue.
 Put the item aside and try again another time.

 As parents, we love to see our kids sharing with their friends or siblings.
-But getting them to do so with open hearts and smiles on their faces isn’t always an easy task!
+But getting them to do so with open hearts and smiles on their faces isn’t always the easiest task.

 Follow the above strategies to help make the process go a little smoother.
 And remember to stay patient as you keep encouraging your child to take turns.Sharing is just one of the skills key to children’s development.
 Check out our Learn With Sesame Street app to practice social-emotional skills with your favorite Sesame Street characters!